generativefm/generative.fm/docs/CONTRIBUTING.md

 ## Best Ways to Contribute

+### Patreon
+You can help support the site both financially and by providing direction by [becoming a Patron](https://www.patreon.com/bePatron?u=2484731).

 ### Github Issues

-Right now, it's most helpful for me when users interact with the repository's [issues](https://github.com/generative-music/generative.fm/issues).
+Engage with the repository's [issues](https://github.com/generative-music/generative.fm/issues).
 For anyone not familiar, "issues" sounds like it's just for bugs, but it's actually a system Github projects use to track all sorts of work, including new features and even requests for help.
 Anyone with a Github account can do the following:

 - [Report bugs](https://github.com/generative-music/generative.fm/issues/new?title=I%20found%20a%20bug%21)
 - [Request features](https://github.com/generative-music/generative.fm/issues/new?title=I%27ve%20got%20a%20great%20idea%21)